 These transferable skills can be great to talk about in your personal statement or during interviews.

-2. Preparation for university
+2. Prepare for university

 An EPQ is excellent preparation for the more self-directed learning expected of you at university.
 You’ll have to be highly self-motivated, organised, and good at managing your time − arguably some of the most important skills for success in an undergraduate degree.